viviennoel/AXA_test_JSON/README.md

 npm run test
 ```

+# VULNERABILITY

+the command 'npm audit' allows us to identify clearly the vulnerabilities of the application.
+The analysis if this application is presented bellow.
+It would be very important to fix these vulnerabilities before pushing the application to production.

 # More command lines

 #### Bellow are additional commands for the BACKEND, in case of need for the test